nearit/Android-SDK/docs/custom-bkg-notification.md

 }
 ```

-In the `onHandleIntent` of the custom IntentService
+In the `onHandleIntent` of the custom IntentService:
 ```java
 @Override
 protected void onHandleIntent(Intent intent) {